Genes play a role in lung cancer

 “There’s a stigma that needs to be changed about lung cancer,” said Dr. Danny Robson, a Toronto medical oncologist.
 “If you have lung cancer, it’s not (always) because you were a smoker but because you’ve had some bad luck.”

-Robson said recent advances had allowed doctors to do better testing to determine what form of cancer the patient has.
+Robson said recent advances have allowed doctors to do better testing to determine what form of cancer the patient has.
 Armed with that information, doctors can prescribe treatment that will be more effective for that type of cancer.
 There’s also new types of medicine, such as Giotrif, that works specifically on genetic mutation cancers.
 It’s proving to be a more effective treatment and, according to Robson, it’s letting people live longer without progression of the disease.

 Robson noted that lung cancer causes more deaths than colon, prostate and breast cancer combined but the public isn’t necessarily aware of that.
 With November being Lung Cancer Awareness Month, Robson is hoping it will help increase the public’s understanding and knowledge of the disease.